MarkGravestock/MarkGravestock.github.io/about.md

 * Teams - sizes and organisations
 * Delivery Methods

-I've learnt something from every delivery, irrespective of the success or otherwise of it.
+I've learnt something from every delivery, irrespective of the level of success achieved.

 ### About this site